A guide to voting after a felony conviction in Washington State

 1. A residential address

 This can be the name or address of a shelter, park, motor home, intersection, or some other identifiable location.
-This location will be used to determine which precinct you will vote in.
+This location will be used to determine your voting precinct and the races that you will vote on.

 2. A mailing address